 We hope that this document has provided an introduction that arouses your interest in A+ and our work.
 If you would like to know more about A+, please follow the links provided below.
-Should you wish to become a funder or angel donor of A+, we invite you to contact the Director of Africa A+ Schools, Doctor Giulietta Harrison (contact details below) who would love to hear from you.
+Should you wish to become a funder or angel donor of A+, we invite you to contact the Director of Africa A+ Schools, Doctor Giulietta Harrison (contact details below), or go to the "donate" page of our website.
+We would love to hear from you.